 Pictured above: The author, Sara Puotinen, with her two kids in March, 2015.

 I’m Sara Puotinen/Undisciplined.
 I used to be an academic.
 Ten years of graduate school, then six years of teaching at a university.
 Now, since the beginning of 2012, I’m not.
-In addition to running, training for triathlons, adjusting to some quirky vision problems and enjoying life in South Minneapolis with my family, I’m experimenting with ways to craft a life beside (next to, but not in) and besides (in addition to) the academy.
+In addition to running, open water swimming, adjusting to losing my central vision, and enjoying life in South Minneapolis with my family, I’m experimenting with ways to craft a life beside (next to, but not in) and besides (in addition to) the academy.
 These experiments involve a lot of learning new things, like how to code and design my virtual spaces, and a lot of exploring how to use things I’ve already learned, like two decades of training in feminist/critical/ethical/queer theories and pedagogies, in new ways.

 Record One: The Unofficial Transcripts